Group Webpage

-I am currently a CNRS researcher at the
+I am a CNRS researcher at the

-Centre Physique Théorique (Université Aix-Marseille, Luminy campus) and a
+Centre Physique Théorique (Université Aix-Marseille, Luminy campus)

 CENTURI (Turing Center for Living Systems) Group Leader.